 When you have houseguests over, do they borrow your car instead of renting one?
 In this situation, you can stay protected by adding someone to your insurance policy temporarily.

-Can I add a vehicle owned by someone else to my policy?
+Can I add a car owned by someone else to my policy?

 Depending on which state you live in and in some circumstances, you may be able to add a vehicle to your policy that isn’t located at the same address.
 For example, a couple that plans to move in together soon may be permitted.
 However, if you both live at the same address, then any vehicles will be on the same policy with all drivers listed.